 “With a traditional life insurance policy, your beneficiary is going to receive the face value of your policy when you die.
 With life insurance double indemnity, you can actually create a larger payment for them if you die from an accidental death…Less than 5 percent of deaths are ruled an accident…Since there is a low likelihood of accidental death, insurance companies can usually sell this additional coverage for a very nominal fee.
 This type of coverage can be very beneficial to individuals that work in dangerous industries in which they could die accidentally.”

 As you can probably guess, the gray area between accidental and natural death is a major complication in double indemnity, and again goes back to each insurer’s definition and contract language.

-At JRC, we specialize in white-glove life insurance consultancy.
+At JRC Insurance Group, we specialize in white-glove life insurance consultancy.
 We’re not concerned about sales quotas or competing insurance companies; we exist solely to help you find the right life insurance policy for your needs.

 Latest posts by Cliff Pendell (see all)

 - Pros and Cons of No Medical Exam Life Insurance - July 17, 2018

 - The Best No Exam Life Insurance Companies in 2018 - February 26, 2018